projecttacoma/ecqm-attribute-analyzer/README.md

 git clone https://github.com/dbcg/connectathon
 ```

-2) Download the [JSON structure definitions](https://build.fhir.org/ig/HL7/fhir-qi-core/downloads.html#definitions) from the QI-Core Implementation Guide, and unzip the contents to a directory called `ig` at the root of the project
+2) Download the [JSON structure definitions](https://build.fhir.org/ig/HL7/fhir-qi-core/downloads.html#definitions) from the QI-Core Implementation Guide, and unzip the contents to a directory called `qicore-ig` at the root of the project

+3) Download the [Full US-Core IG](https://www.hl7.org/fhir/us/core/downloads.html#downloadable-copy-of-entire-specification) and unzip the contents to a directory called `uscore-ig` at the root of the project

-3) Run the structure definition parsing script to generate `src/mustSupports.json`:
+4) Run the structure definition parsing script to generate `src/qicore-must-supports.json` and `src/uscore-must-supports.json`:

 ``` bash
 npm run parse